 getsystem doesn’t work on Windows 7, so I used

 exploit/windows/local/<a href="https://sathisharthars.com/2014/06/19/bypass-uac-and-get-admin-privilege-in-windows-7-using-metasploit/">bypassuac</a>, which worked quickly against my unhardened target to get me SYSTEM privileges.

 My next goal was to obtain the password hashes to practice password cracking.
 From meterpreter, I ran

 run post/windows/gather/<a href="https://www.offensive-security.com/metasploit-unleashed/meterpreter-basics/#hashdump">hashdump</a>.
 That easily gave me the contents of the SAM database.

 As the designated password cracker on my SEC560 capture-the-flag team, this was admittedly easier during the course than at home.
 Presumably the entire course provided us with every tool we needed with little to no complications.
 Rainbow tables included.

 I had to do some footwork to obtain my own rainbow tables for Ophcrack.
 I went with two tables available from the Ophcrack Sourceforge page: XP free small and Vista free.
 The Vista free table cracked Podrick’s password in 3 minutes and 27 seconds: password1234.

 My first unguided hack was a great success.
-It was my first since taking the SANS560 course and a boost to my confidence in my own hacking abilities.
+It was my first since taking the SANS560 course and a boost to my confidence in my own abilities.
 While it may not have seemed like a long hack, it took me around four sessions over a holiday weekend to sift through the links below and build my path to the cracked password.

 I have already installed the BSides London 2017 ISO and am staring at a picture of a raft on a river served up by Apache 2.4.10.
-I hope I didn’t grab too hard a target for my second hack.
+I hope I didn’t grab too hard a target for my second attempt.